-This article, though exceptionally long for this newsletter, is only a brief examination of a topic that really requires a much longer exploration.
+This article, though exceptionally long, is only a brief examination of a topic that really requires a much longer exploration.
 But even at this level, there are some things we can say.

 To begin with, I find the parallels truly amazing.
 They don’t prove anything, of course.
 They certainly don’t prove that Jesus wrote the Course.
 But they do make me wonder: How could there be so many specific parallels between the Jesus of the Course and the Jesus of history (at least as seen through the eyes of Borg)?
 It seems to me that these two figures may possibly look more like each other than they look like anyone else.
 How could such a thing have happened?
 To my knowledge, Helen Schucman was not exposed to Jesus scholarship.
 Furthermore, I don’t think that Borg has been at all influenced by the Course.
 Both Borg and the Course seem to have arrived independently at an uncannily similar view.

 What do we make of the situation?
 Here is what I think: If a leading scholar puts forth a portrait of Jesus that is this similar to the author of the Course, and also suggests that Jesus can still be experienced today, then the idea that Jesus dictated the Course to a twentieth-century woman begins to look like an intellectually plausible position.
 We, of course, usually come to believe that Jesus wrote the Course for more interior reasons—a sense of inner knowing, or personal experience, or trust in the Course and its claims.
 But our interior reasons can often lead us to believe in things that are intellectually implausible.
 We can derive comfort from the fact that, in this instance, that does not seem to be the case.